tri47/tri47.github.io/_posts/2020-04-10-tale-of-three-a's.md

 image: "au.png"
 color: "#4cadc7"
 htmlwidgets: TRUE
-summary: How gold and silver prices move relative to ASX 200 index.
+summary: How gold and silver prices move relative to the ASX 200 index.
 ---
 **\*NOTE: This post contains interactive charts which are best viewed on a large screen.**